1757 - French invasion of Hanover – French advance in Westphalia

 - D'Estrées marched from Wesel to Dorsten.

-- Soubise advanced with his Reserve from Hamm to Lippstadt, de Muy replacing him at Hamm.
+- Soubise advanced with his Reserve from Hamm to Lippstadt, while de Muy replaced him at Hamm.

 - Villemeur advanced from Dülmen to Münster